craftercms/docs/source/new-ia/by-role/developer/extensions/plugins.rst

 | ``delivery/scripts/rest/*``              | ``/scripts/rest/<plugin id path>/*``                          |
 +------------------------------------------+---------------------------------------------------------------+

-Your plugin is installed in a project via the :ref:`marketplace <plugin-install-from-marketplace>` or via :ref:`copy-plugin <crafter-cli-copy-plugin>` CLI command, your plugin descriptor containing the directory structure will be read and corresponding plugin files copied to the project.
+Your plugin is installed in a project via the :ref:`marketplace <newIa-plugin-install-from-marketplace>` or via :ref:`copy-plugin <newIa-crafter-cli-copy-plugin>` CLI command, your plugin descriptor containing the directory structure will be read and corresponding plugin files copied to the project.

-.. _ui-plugin-directory-structure:
+.. _newIa-ui-plugin-directory-structure:

 UI Plugin Directory Structure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^